|top-tier distributor for paragon's red hot kilns||to find things, click the blue links below|

 The Paragon SC2 is probably the most popular jewellery kiln in the UK and ideal for a home hobby, small business, or studio.
 You can fire metal clays on several shelves, anneal beads, do enamelling, fuse glass, work with dichroic glasses, try low-fire ceramics, and heat-treat metals.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the SC-2 can hold a one-litre container.
 You can buy charcoals and pans in the on-line shop.

-To learn more about the Paragon SC2 and other SC kilns, use the sc2-sc3 link near the top of the page, then use the shop link near the top-right of the page.
-Prices include comprehensive instructions, a pro shelf kit, UK VAT, and GB-mainland delivery.
+To learn more about the Paragon SC2 and other SC kilns, use the sc2-sc3 link near the top-left of the page, then use the shop link near the top-right of the page.
+Prices include comprehensive instructions, a pro shelf kit, and UK VAT.

 |A PREVIEW OF THE PARAGON XPRESS E12A||A HIGH-TEMPERATURE CERAMICS KILN|

 The Paragon Xpress E12A is a 1230°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 In Paragon blue or customised berry, black, navy, pink, purple, or turquoise.

-The Paragon E12A is probably the most popular mixed-media kiln in the UK and ideal for materials and processes that need a long, high-temperature, firing sequence, and can use a regular 13A socket.
+The Paragon E12A is probably the most popular high-temperature mixed-media kiln in the UK and ideal for materials and processes that need a long, high-temperature, firing sequence, and can use a regular 13A socket.
 You can fire metal clays on several shelves, anneal beads, do enamelling, fuse glass, work with dichroic glasses, fire ceramics and porcelain, and heat-treat metals.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the Xpress E-12A can hold a three-litre container.
 You can buy charcoals and pans in the on-line shop.